The Leaving of Liverpool: Adaptations

 The tune was adapted by Bob Dylan in January 1963, retitled simply as "Farewell", a variation which was finally released on The Bootleg Series Vol. 9 – The Witmark Demos: 1962–1964 in October 2010.
 Anita Carter recorded her version of the Dylan arrangement for her 1964 album Anita of the Carter Family.
-Tom Paxton used the tune as a basis for "The Last Thing on My Mind," recorded by many artists.
+Tom Paxton used the tune as a basis for "The Last Thing on My Mind", recorded by many artists.

-The tune was also adapted by the Breton folk band Tri Yann for the song "Je m'en vas" on Le Pélégrin in 2001.
+The tune was adapted by the Breton folk band Tri Yann for the song "Je m'en vas" on Le Pélégrin in 2001.

-"Leaving of Liverpool" also inspired cowboy music.
+"Leaving of Liverpool" inspired cowboy music.
 Ed Stabler wrote a cowboy's version called "The Leavin' of Texas".

-The tune is also present in the 1997 film Titanic, as the ship departs from Ireland.
-The name of this piece is "Take her to sea Mr. Murdoch", and is written by James Horner.
+The tune is used in the 1997 film Titanic, as the ship departs from Ireland.
+The name of this piece is "Take Her to Sea, Mr. Murdoch", and it is written by James Horner.